 This appliance is not designed to be operated in a negative pressure.
-Very airtight homes with large kitchen exhaust fans, or homes with furnace cold air returns located in close proximity to the wood stove or fireplace insert may create negative pressure in the same room as the heating appliance.
+In very airtight homes with large kitchen exhaust fans, furnace cold air returns, fresh air exchange systems and any other air system in close proximity to the heating appliance may create a negative pressure in the same room as the heating appliance.
 This can create dangerous back drafting of the stove and chimney joints, drawing combustion by-products into the home.
 Be sure your home has adequate makeup air to eliminate negative pressures caused by the above-mentioned sources.
 Outside air connected to the appliance probably will not resolve such a problem as the stove or fireplace insert is not the source of negative pressure.
 Lennox Hearth Products accepts no liability for damages resulting from negative pressures described here.

 Ventilation Requirements - Provide adequate air for combustion.
 The fresh air requirements of this appliance must be met within the space where it will be installed.
 Ventilation is essential when using a Solid-Fuel-Burning heater.
 In well insulated and weather tight homes, it may be difficult to establish a good draft up the chimney (caused by a shortage of air in the home).
 The lack of air is caused by many common household appliances which exhaust air from the home (such as a furnace, heat pump, air conditioner, clothes dryer, exhaust fans, fireplaces, and other fuel burning appliances).
 Also, the combustion process of this heater uses oxygen from inside the dwelling.
-If the available fresh air delivery in the dwelling is insufficient to support the demands of these appliances. problems can result (i.e. excessive negative pressure can develop in the dwelling which will affect the rate at which this appliance can draft thus resulting in performance problems.
+If the available fresh air delivery in the dwelling is insufficient to support the demands of these appliances, problems can result (i.e. excessive negative pressure can develop in the dwelling which will affect the rate at which this appliance can draft thus resulting in performance problems.
 To correct this problem it may help to open a window (preferably on the windward side of the house) or install an optional outside air kit.